 - businesses licensed by the NSW Food Authority.

-A copy of a FSS Certificate is required to be held on your premises at all times, and you will be asked to show your certificate during routine inspections.
+You must keep a copy of the FSS Certificate at your food premises at all times, and you will be asked to show the certificate during routine inspections.
 Failure to meet this requirement can result in a fine.

 Food safety training

-For public health and safety, Council provides the 'I'm Alert Food Safety Program' for all food businesses operating in Eurobodalla Shire.
+Council provides the 'I'm Alert Food Safety Program' for all food businesses operating in Eurobodalla Shire for public health and safety.

-The program provides the basic food safety principles required to run a safe food business, and can be accessed online.
-Once completed, you will be able to print a certificate, but this is not a formal qualification.
+The program provides the basic food safety principles required to run a safe food business.
+Once you complete the online program, you will be able to print a certificate, however this is not a formal qualification.

 Inspections will include assessment of: